Romsey-Road-Runners/cc6-app/datastructure.md

 - The `club` field in the participant document should match the club document's ID (club name).
 - If additional club metadata is required in the future (e.g., location, website), add more fields to the club documents.
 - For efficient lookups, ensure club names are unique and normalized (e.g., consistent casing and spacing).
-- To support club name changes, consider using a unique slug or code as the club document ID instead.
+- **Design note:** The choice to use the club name as the document ID (rather than a slug or code) is a deliberate trade-off to avoid having to query the clubs collection to retrieve the club name when processing results.
+This improves simplicity and efficiency at the cost of making club renames more complex.